bsdimp/freebsd-git-docs/mini-primer.md

 options below.

 ### Repositories
-At the moment, there are two repositories:

-- The old GitHub repository (https://github.com/freebsd/freebsd.git)
-  was exported by the project for several years to support downstream users using git.
-There were a large number of mistakes in the repo that have led us to generate a new export to be the source of truth, which will as a result have new hashes.

-- The new git repo (https://cgit.freebsd.org/src.git) is the authoritative repository (and history) for the project.
-Its cloning URLs are https://git.freebsd.org/src.git, ssh://anongit@git.FreeBSD.org/src.git or ssh://git@gitrepo.FreeBSD.org/src.git (developers with SSH key only).

-The new repository should be used as $URL in the commands below.
+Please see [URLs.md] for the latest information on where to get FreeBSD soruces.
+$URL below can be obstained from that page.

 Note: The project doesn't use submodules as they are a poor fit for our workflows and development model.
 How we track changes in third-party applications is discussed elsewhere and generally of little concern to the casual user.

 ### Deep Clone
 A deep clone pulls in the entire tree, as well as all the history and